Ethan Allen: Imprisonment

-On arrival at Falmouth, England, after a crossing under filthy conditions, Allen and the other prisoners were imprisoned in Pendennis Castle, Cornwall.
+On arrival at Falmouth, England, after a crossing under filthy conditions, Allen and the other 33 prisoners were imprisoned in Pendennis Castle, Cornwall.
 At first his treatment was poor, but Allen wrote a letter, ostensibly to the Continental Congress, describing his conditions and suggesting that Congress treat the prisoners it held the same way.
 Unknown to Allen, British prisoners now included General Prescott, captured trying to escape from Montreal, and the letter came into the hands of the British cabinet.
 Also faced with opposition within the British establishment to the treatment of captives taken in North America, King George decreed that the men should be sent back to America and treated as prisoners of war.

+Whilst in London the King also consulted the Solicitor General wishing to extend a Royal pardon to those a Commission would find swore loyal allegence in order to restore public tranquility in America.
+They responded on December 19, 1775, over the Mayor of Falmouth's indiscrete behaviour and about magistrate protection.
+Lord George St Gremain summoned the Attorney General on December 23, 1775, to discuss Allen and the thirty three other prisioners at St Pendennis Castle.

 In January 1776, Allen and his men were put on board HMS Soledad, which sailed for Cork, Ireland.
 The people of Cork, when they learned that the famous Ethan Allen was in port, took up a collection to provide him and his men with clothing and other supplies.
 Much of the following year was spent on prison ships off the American coast.
-At one point, while aboard HMS Mercury, she anchored off New York, where, among other visitors, the captain entertained William Tryon; Allen reports that Tryon glanced at him without any sign of recognition, although it is likely the New York governor knew who he was.
+At one point, while aboard HMS Mercury, she anchored off New York, where, among other visitors, the captain entertained William Tryon.
+Allen reports that Tryon glanced at him without any sign of recognition, although it is likely the New York governor knew who he was.
 In August 1776, Allen and other prisoners were temporarily put ashore in Halifax, owing to extremely poor conditions aboard ship; due to food scarcity, both crew and prisoners were on short rations, and scurvy was rampant.
 By the end of October, Allen was again off New York, where the British, having secured the city, moved the prisoners on-shore, and, as he was considered an officer, gave Allen limited parole.
 With the financial assistance of his brother Ira, he lived comfortably, if out of action, until August 1777.
 Allen then learned of the death of his young son Joseph due to smallpox.